-What types of loan are out there?
+What types of loans are out there?
 Which loan is right for me?

 There are many different loans to consider: basic, fixed, variable, split, bridging and equity.
 Based on the information you provide us with, we aim to provide you with a choice of loans especially suited to your needs.
 Here’s a guide to your most common loan types: